Dr. Melfi invites Tony back into therapy.

 - Mind-blowing attention to detail?
 Or am I reading into this too much?
 We are carried in to and out of this episode by white horses.
 Monifah’s “Touch It,” which plays at the massage parlor in the opening scene, samples from the 1980s hit, “White Horse.”
 The closing song is Daniel Lanois’ cool instrumental “White Mustang II.”

-This is the first episode that Terence Winter writes.
-He will become a major force on the series, penning some of the most memorable episodes and profoundly leaving his mark on Season Five (which I think is the greatest season of ’em all).
+This is the first Sopranos episode that Terence Winter wrote.
+He will become a major force on the series, penning some of the most memorable hours and profoundly leaving his mark on Season Five (which I think is the greatest season of ’em all).

 - “Big girls don’t cry,” but Melfi and Dominic’s wife both do in this hour.
 So does Chris.
 The episode title obviously comes from Frankie Valli’s golden-oldie.
-(Another Valli-inspired title is “Walk Like A Man” (6.17), another episode also written by Terry Winter.)
+(Another Valli-inspired title is episode 6.17 “Walk Like A Man.”)